geeky-prashant/tesla-landing-page/README.md

   <h2 align="center">Tesla Landing Page</h2>

-  In this project, I have created Tesla Landing Page with image slider, <br />The project is built using HTML5, CSS3 & Javascript.
+  In this project, I have created Tesla Landing Page with image slider, The project is built using HTML5, CSS3 & Javascript.

   <a href="https://geeky-prashant.github.io/tesla-landing-page/"><strong>➥ Live Demo</strong></a>